Leveraging Shopify's Ecosystem to Make Entrepreneurship More Accessible Than Ever Before.

 During my time at BrainStation, I participated in a 24-hour interdisciplinary hackathon hosted by Shopify and BrainStation.

-creating a digital solution that makes entrepreneurship more accessible, I worked collaboratively with a team of UX designers, Web Developers and Data Scientists to create the Shopify Startup Success Program.
+Tasked with creating a digital solution that makes entrepreneurship more accessible, I worked collaboratively with a team of UX designers, Web Developers and Data Scientists to create the Shopify Startup Success Program.
 My main contributions were conducting UX research, wireframing, prototyping with Figma and aligning UI with the existing Shopify Design System, Polaris.

 We were awarded as a runner-up (Best on our stage)